Posts Tagged ‘airport’

 A beach with an active runway for an international airport makes for a good time.
 So much so I got to this beach a several times.
 Equipped with a camera phone I took some video’s of the fun.
 The video’s are slightly grainy since it was taken on a phone, and a bit shaky since the jet blast could be pretty strong at times.

 For the record, sand does go through clothing at that speed.
 It was strong enough that I wasn’t able to watch a takeoff live as I had to turn my head and close my eyes.
-Only afterwards could I watch the video replay.
+Only afterward could I watch the video replay.

 Noteworthy